inventonater/android-ble-hid/README.md

 This script:
 1. Builds only the necessary modules (core, unity-plugin)
-2. Avoids building app module (which can have resource issues)
+2. The app module is excluded from the build since it's not needed for Unity integration
 3. Copies both AAR files to the Unity package's Runtime/Plugins/Android directory
 4. Creates the final Unity package (.tgz file)